 The early adolescence years are a crucial phase where schools need to implement both resilience and drug education programs as this is when young people are more likely faced with influences to use both licit and illicit drugs.

-Engaging students in alcohol and drug education programs assists them to make healthier and safer choices, identify high risk situations, and develop a range of strategies to prepare them for challenging situations.
+Engaging students in alcohol and drug education programs assist them to make healthier and safer choices, identify high-risk situations, and develop a range of strategies to prepare them for challenging situations.
 A consistent message given to young people is that there is no safe level of drug use and that any drug has the potential to cause harm.

 What content is covered in drug education programs?